Huegoxaga/notes/java/android.md

 - A `XML` layout file uses the following layout type as parent element to define layouts
 - Element will be moved to top left corner if no layout constraint is defined
+- All the definition are about the single element it belongs to
 - Common attributes
   - `android:background=“#ffffff”` set the background
   - `android:layout_width`, `android:layout_height` the width and height of the layout container, its value can be: